alkali metals image

 Reaction with oxygen

 The products of the reaction of an alkali metal with oxygen depend on its reactivity.
 Normally when oxygen reacts it gains 2 electrons to form the oxide ion, O2-.
 This ion is particularly stable since the oxide ion has full octet or 8 electrons in its outer shell.
 However in the reactions of oxygen with the alkali metals other ions of oxygen are also formed.
 One of these ions, the peroxide ion has the formula O2 2- and it forms when sodium and potassium react with oxygen.
-Reactive alkali metals such as potassium, rudidium and caesium are also able to form an oxide called a superoxide.
+Reactive alkali metals such as potassium, rubidium and caesium are also able to form an oxide called a superoxide.
 The superoxide ion has the formula 02-

 Lithium